HGerdes/InstrumentalHelp---react-redux/README.md

 InstrumentalHelp is a webapp inspired by Yelp that lets you view and review instruments.
 The site is built with React / Redux.

-You can use the app in all it's janky glory here at https://instrumentalhelp.herokuapp.com/.
+You can use the app in all its janky glory here at https://instrumentalhelp.herokuapp.com/.

 Features: